mhuang448/video-answer-agent/README.md

 **1. Video Processing & Knowledge Base Creation (Pre-computation)**

 - _This process happens **before** a video appears on the main feed.
-Scripts to accomplish this are in the /backend/technical_pipeline_scripts folder_
+Scripts to accomplish this are in the `/backend/technical_pipeline_scripts` folder_
 - **Acquisition & Chunking:** Downloads video from URL, splits video into chunks intelligently (scene detection with PySceneDetect with fallback to fixed duration chunking), and stores important metadata about the video and chunks (timestamps, duration, chunk number, etc).
 - **Generating Chunk Captions and Overall Summary:** Generates detailed captions for each video chunk (using Gemini 2.5 Pro), then uses captions to query OpenAI to generate overall summary and extract key themes.
 - **Indexing for Retrieval:** Creates vector embeddings with OpenAI's `text-embedding-ada-002` from captions and indexes them in Pinecone along with relevant metadata, building a searchable knowledge base specific to the video.
 - **Upload to S3:** Video data (.mp4 file for full video, .mp4 files for video chunks, <video_id>.json files with generated chunk captions, overall video summary, key themes, and key metadata about video/chunks) are uploaded into our S3 bucket.
 This S3 data, along with our Pinecone index, forms our knowledge base for retrieval augmented generation (RAG).
+S3 Uploading is done in our `backend/s3_upload_all_video_data.py` script.

 **2. Real-time: Answering a Query (`@AskAI` on the Feed)**